Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

 10) utilising Javascript, HTML and CSS, with
 11) Bootstrap's powerful, feature-packed frontend toolkit.

-### Project Additional Goals

-12) I have decided to add a keyboard fight sequence at the end of the game (with buttons for mobile/touch)
+12) I have added a keyboard fight sequence at the end of the game (with buttons for mobile/touch) 12a) For resubmission i added the option to go straight to the fight to shorten the assessment/game play

-13) so i will create the player (possibly adding the option to name the player) and enemy (gaoler)
+13) so i created the player (possibly later adding the option to name the player) and enemy (gaoler)
-14) add attacking keys ASD with event listeners and button onclick handlers
+14) I added attacking keys ASD with event listeners and button onclick handlers
-15) add health bar
+15) I added health bar
-16) game completion notification (win/lose)
+16) I added game completion notification (win/lose) followed by restart

 ------